aricher1/shieldlabs/README.md

 ## ShieldLabs

-ShieldLabs is a deterministic, ray-based radiation shielding and dose calculation application.
-It models radiation transport through materials using calibrated 2D floorplans to estimate real-world exposure with spatial accuracy.
+ShieldLabs is a deterministic, ray-based radiation shielding and dose calculation application written in C++.
+It models gamma radiation transport through multi-layer materials using calibrated 2D floorplans to compute spatial dose distributions with engineering-level precision.

-The application combines geometry, material attenuation, and isotope-specific emission data to compute dose at defined points and regions.
-Calculations are fully deterministic, making results reproducible and suitable for engineering analysis, validation, and reporting.
+The system integrates geometric intersection logic, material attenuation modeling, isotope-specific emission data, and constrained shielding optimization into a single analysis workflow.
+All calculations are deterministic and reproducible, making results suitable for technical validation, regulatory comparison, and scenario-based engineering studies.

-ShieldLabs is designed for scenario-based evaluation of shielding effectiveness, layout changes, and source placement, with a clear separation between computational logic, assets, and the UI.
+ShieldLabs is designed for evaluating shielding effectiveness, layout modifications, source placement, and minimum-lead optimization, with a strict separation between computational core, data registries, and user interface.

 ## Repository Structure